SoftwareAG/c8y-docs/src/documents/guides/reference-guide/users.html.md

 0..n

-List of all roles a current user has assigned??(explicitly or implicitly via associated groups).
+List of all roles a current user has assigned (explicitly or implicitly via associated groups).

 not allowed

-**Embedded user??**contains all properties except password.
+**Embedded user **contains all properties except password.
 Password property is never returned in GET user

-??

 # GET a representation of a User